vstehle/systemready-scripts/README.md

 ## SystemReady results formatter

-The `format-sr-results.py` script produces a report from a SystemReady certification results tree, layout as described in the [SystemReady template].
+The `format-sr-results.py` script produces a report from a SystemReady certification results tree, layout as described in the [SystemReady IR template].

 When specifying the `--md` option, a report in markdown format is produced.
 It is then possible to convert the report to pdf or HTML format with [pandoc].